rich-iannone/unidecoder/README.md

 cat(totentanz_ascii)
 ```

-The resulting text returned after calling the `unidecode` function is:
+The resulting text is returned after calling the `unidecode` function:

 ```